BY ERIC O’KEEFE

 In 2006, the Lane family began its quest to find another steward for the Bell.
 Several leading brokerages marketed the property, including Mason and Morse Ranch Company and Orvis Cushman & Wakefield.
 But the Great Recession took its toll.
 The original asking price of $110 million was lowered to $99 million and then to $83 million in 2010 (not including livestock).

-The one constant throughout this process was Patrick Bates of Bates Sanders Swan Land Company, who was brought on to consult for the Lane family in 2006; by 2010 he was the broker of record.
+The one constant throughout this process was C. Patrick Bates of Bates Sanders Swan Land Company, who was brought on to consult for the Lane family in 2006; by 2010 he was the broker of record.
 In March, Ron Morris of Ranch Marketing Associates contacted him.
 Like Bates, Morris is a veteran ranch broker with an impressive C.V.
-His client was none other than John Malone, Liberty Media’s CEO and one of the most respected stewards of the land in Rockies.
+His client was Liberty Media CEO John Malone, one of the nation’s most respected land stewards.
 A new chapter in the history of the Bell was about to begin.